holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 - example messy code: https://github.com/holochain/holochain-serialization/pull/15/files#diff-634e1fc4ddb3416a36776dac7cfaa965R187

-**Important note:** all of these types, including `Result` and `Option` and even `SerializedBytes`itself, all implement both `Serialize` and `Deserialize` which means they can be used _within_ your custom struct/enum type, but please be mindful of the above when representing domain data in a serialized format.
+**Important note:** all of these types, including `Result` and `Option` and even `SerializedBytes`itself, implement both `Serialize` and `Deserialize` which means they can be used _within_ your custom struct/enum type; but please be mindful of the above when representing domain data in a serialized format.

 **Important note:** New types/tuples serialize to the same bytes as the primitive they